Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 ### C. Migrate P-WIN-SRV1 to VLAN 20

 P-WIN-SRV1 (Royal Server) moves from Infrastructure to the Servers VLAN:

+> [!IMPORTANT]
+> **Use VM Console, NOT RDP:** Perform all migration steps from the Proxmox VM console, not RDP.
+Step 1 changes the VLAN tag, which will immediately disconnect any RDP sessions.

 1. **Update VM Network Settings:**
    - Select P-WIN-SRV1 > **Hardware**